ronituohino/cybersecurity-project/README.md

 This is a project application for
 [Cyber Security Base 2022](https://cybersecuritybase.mooc.fi/).

-This application has security issues built into it, and a report which details how to exploit and fix them.
+This application has security issues built into it, and a report which describes the vulnerabilities and how fix them.

 Built using [Django](https://www.djangoproject.com/).